Ann Pellegreno: Early years

-In 1960, on the day she obtained her private pilot's license, Pellegreno took her mother up for a surprise flight as her first passenger; Mrs. Holtgren was not aware that her daughter had learned to fly.
+In 1961, on the day she obtained her private pilot's license, Pellegreno took her mother up for a surprise flight as her first passenger; Mrs. Holtgren was not aware that her daughter had learned to fly.
 Within five years, Pellegreno obtained a commercial pilot's license, to which she added ratings for instrument, multi-engine, and flight instructor for airplanes and instruments.

 1967 flight

-Ann Pellegreno's decision to retrace Earhart's round-the-world flight route in a Lockheed Electra can be traced to the encouragement of her airplane mechanic, Lee Koepke, in 1962.
-Koepke owned a twin-engine Lockheed Electra 10A that he was restoring at the time, a sistership to that flown by Amelia Earhart on her fateful world flight in 1937.
-The first article of the historic commemorative event appeared in a Detroit newspaper on March 6, 1967.
-In April and May of that year the Electra was retrofitted with final fuel equipment for the flight at Javelin Aircraft in Wichita, Kansas.
+Koepke owned a twin-engine Lockheed Electra 10 that he was restoring at the time, a sistership to that flown by Amelia Earhart on her fateful world flight in 1937.

 On June 9, she and her crew of three took off from Oakland, California in the plane.
 Her crew was made up of William L. Polhemus (navigator), William "Bill" R. Payne (co-pilot) and Lee Koepke (owner and restorer of the Electra).
 The Electra was originally registered in Canada as CF-TCA and re-registered in the U.S. as N79237 when Pellegreno and her crew made their round-the-world flight.

 Pellegreno proceeded from Willow Run, Detroit, Michigan on June 7, 1967 to Oakland, to take off from the same airport from which Earhart departed 30 years before.
 It was wheels-up on this commemorative round-the-world flight on June 9 when she took off from Oakland flying east on their journey.
 Pellegreno and her team followed the same route Earhart and navigator Fred Noonan followed in 1937, but for better re-fueling connections landed at differing airports.
 They carried 2,000 sets of philatelic covers that would be canceled at various cities on their path, to be sold to collectors to help finance their flight.
-Unlike the 1937 flight, Pellegreno's Electra was equipped with state-of-the-art radio and navigation equipment.
+Pellegreno's Electra was equipped with state-of-the-art radio and navigation equipment.